As our December theme chokes on the very last mince pie, we celebrate four decades of disappointment, brought to you by Jaguar.

 Today’s Jaguars are perfectly charming cars, but what they lack is the essence of what made their predecessors special, desirable, unique.
 They’re not cars disappointed enthusiasts like myself can really get behind any more, and perhaps that doesn’t really matter – I’m not their target market.

 So what does Jaguar represent today?
 A collection of memes, memories and mementos – black and white images of a past that perhaps never quite existed – a dream reality.
 Because the cars we remember, the ones that represent the motherlode of the marque’s iconography are now antiques.

 Frankly, Jaguar represents for me an idea or perhaps an ideal that was formed at a fairly tender age, and like most such notions, is probably best left in a box marked ‘burn this’.
 Like all great narratives, Jaguar’s is one we want to believe in, but maybe we should just accept the fact that its never going to be what it was.
 Today’s Jaguar is essentially a shell – a brand name that can be applied to just about anything – as we’re soon to find out.

-And yet, like some deluded penitent, still blindly clinging to his faith despite all evidence to the contrary, I still retain a nub of belief; a slim hope that Jaguar will re-ignite my enthusiasm and put the past four decades of disappointment behind me.
-It’s unlikely to happen, but some delusions are just too durable to fully shake loose.
+And yet, like some deluded penitent, still blindly clinging to his faith despite all evidence to the contrary, I still retain a nub of belief – a slim hope that Jaguar will re-ignite my enthusiasm and put the past four decades of disappointment behind me.
+It’s unlikely to happen, but some delusions are simply too durable to fully shake loose.